The $L_p$ dual Minkowski problem for capillary hypersurfaces: Introduction

 \section{Introduction}

-The classical Minkowski problem as a fundamental problem in the Brunn-Minkowski theory of convex geometry aims to determine a convex body whose surface area measure corresponds to a given spherical Borel measure.
-This problem has been solved under some necessary condition by Minkowski \cite{Min97, Min03}, Alexandrov \cite{Ale38, Ale39, Ale56}, Lewy \cite{Lew38}, Nirenberg \cite{Nir53}, Pogorelov \cite{Pog52}, Cheng-Yau \cite{CY76}, and others.
+The classical Minkowski problem as a fundamental problem in the Brunn-Minkowski theory of convex geometry, aims to determine a convex body whose surface area measure corresponds to a given spherical Borel measure.
+This problem has been completely solved under a necessary and sufficient condition by Minkowski \cite{Min97, Min03}, Alexandrov \cite{Ale38, Ale39, Ale56}, Lewy \cite{Lew38}, Nirenberg \cite{Nir53}, Pogorelov \cite{Pog52}, Cheng-Yau \cite{CY76}, and others.